WorldVistA/VistA-in-the-Cloud/README.md

   * `-e | --enterprise` Flag to add a sandbox to an Enterprise setup
   * `-g | --group <GROUP NAME>` Name of organization resource group
   * `-r | --common-rg <COMMON RG NAME>` Name of the Common Resource group where the Domain Controllers are located

+### Azure Portal

+* Remove resource group, Default: `VITC-Sandbox`, and all resources will be deleted.

 # ENTERPRISE SETUP